 Basic study of clay as a three-dimensional artistic medium, working with hand-built and wheel-thrown techniques.
-Historical development of ideas and techniques and the role of ceramics in contemporary art will be the foundation.
+Foundation of the historical development of ideas and techniques and the role of ceramics in contemporary art.
 Introduction to glazing, decorating and firing processes.
-Students will produce a body of 12 pieces.
+Students produce a body of 12 pieces.
 Satisfies Culture: Art.
 This course has a lab fee.